• About

 I have frequently encountered people who swear up and down that they have heard Donald Trump make this very statement.

 Yet people still insist they too have seen the clip and/or that they know other people who can verify that Trump did in fact say the very thing attributed to him in this meme.
 When I Tiked a Tok about this in 2020, a couple people told me that they would look around the net and get back to me when they found it.
-When I Tiked another Tok about it a couple weeks back, well over assured that it was real.
+When I Tiked another Tok about it a couple weeks back, several people once again assured that it was real.
 A few people even got downright testy with me for doubting the matter.
-All of which leads me to winder…
+All of which leads me to wonder…

 Is this the Mandela effect in action?